 What are secondary color palettes?

-A secondary color palette lets you take the brand-y feels that you’ve already established and show people another side of yourself.
+Whether you're just starting out or you're ready to boost your brand, secondary color schemes let you take the brand-y feels that you’ve already established and show people another side of yourself.

 Creating a secondary color palette (or palettes) for a holiday, season, or marketing campaign is a great way to add more dimension to your brand.
-However, it should still feel like you.
+Whatever the season — or reason — for your marketing, it should still feel like you.

 If, however, he showed up to your next lunch date in a smoking jacket and fuzzy bunny slippers, you’d probably be like, “This is kind of weird.
 Are you feeling okay?”